-My first real memory of listening to the radio, and being fascinated by it, was as a 10 year old when a childminder had BBC Radio One on as she looked after my sister and I. That was when I first heard the likes of Tony Blackburn, DLT and Johnny Walker.
+My first real memory of listening to the radio, and being fascinated by it, was as a 10 year old when a childminder had BBC Radio One on the wireless as she looked after my sister and I. That was when I first heard the likes of Tony Blackburn, DLT and Johnny Walker.

 A few years later I was staying with relatives in London and watched a TV interview with Simon Dee in which Radio Caroline was mentioned, I was intrigued!
 In early 1974 I took possession of a Sobell Fidelio radio which had a special band reserved for Caroline 199 and Luxembourg 208.